Pet food recall grows: Babies sickened by salmonella in tainted kibble, officials say

 The latest recall expands FDA announcements on Sept.
 3 and Oct.
 30 informing pet owners that the Texas manufacturer was recalling potentially harmful products.
 See the full list of products under recall here.

-If you bought any of those bags of food, the FDA advises that you throw it away immediately after placing in a secure container where other animals, including wildlife can’t access it.
+If you bought any of those bags of food, the FDA advises that you throw it away immediately after placing it in a secure container where other animals, including wildlife, can’t access it.

 You should clean and disinfect all pet supplies in the home, including storage containers, bowls, utensils, food prep surfaces, pet bedding, litter boxes, toys, floors, and any other surfaces that the food or pet may have come into contact with, the FDA advises, adding that you should clean up feces in places where other people or animals might be exposed.